guenthereder/ipe-bisector/README.md

 # ipe-bisector
-An ipelet programmed in lua that lets you create a bisector between two lines.
+An ipelet programmed in lua that lets you create a bisector between two line segments.

 Download the .lua file and place it in your $HOME/.ipe/ipelets directory.

-- if two parallel lines are chosen then the line centered between those line is drawn
+- if two parallel line segments are chosen then a line segment centered between them is drawn

 - if two adjacent edges are chosen the bisector starts in their common endpoint